-Theschemeslike PradhanMantri Jan DhanYojana (PMJDY),Pradhan-MantriJeevanJyotiYojana (PMJJY), PradhanMantri Jan SurakshaYojana (PMUSY) and Atal Pension Yojana (APY)have been a great success in Syndicate Bank.
+Theschemeslike PradhanMantri Jan DhanYojana (PMJDY), Pradhan-MantriJeevanJyotiYojana (PMUJY), PradhanMantri Jan SurakshaYojana (PMJSY) and Atal Pension Yojana (APY)have been a great success in Syndicate Bank.
 Syndicate bank has covered all the villages and has made every possible effort to make sure that all households coming under its fold,open the bank accounts through the support of their Business Correspondents (BCs) and the local Panchayath.
-Syndicate bank has clearly surpassed the target under the unbanked villa coverage scheme for the financial year 2013-14 by covering 1787 villages as against the target of 850 villages.
+Syndicate bank has clearly surpassed the target under the unbanked villag coverage scheme for the financial year 2013-14 by covering 1787 villages as against the target of 850 villages.
 The bank has surpassed the annual target under the saving bank deposit account opening in unbanked villages.
 It has surpassed the target for the appointment of Business Correspondents (BCs) as on 31.03.2014 by appointing 1948 BCs as against the target of 1920 BCs and the target for opening Rural branches by opening 131 rural branches against the target of 75 branches.
 These measures have clearly show that the syndicate bank has taken serious measures to bring unbanked people under banking services.
-The officers at Kallianpur branch have visited all the schools and colleges around Kallianpur to open students' accounts.
+The officers at Kallianpur branch have visited all the schools and colleges around Kalijanpur to open students' accounts.

-Financial Inclusion inKallianpur Branch: PradhanMantriJhanDhanYojana(PMJDY):
+Financial Inclusion inKallianpur Branch: PradhanMantriJhanDhanYoJana(PMJDY):

-Prime Minister Sti NarendraModilaunched the national mission on financial inclusion named as PradhanMantriJhanDhanYojana(PMLDY) on 28th August 2014.
-The PMIDY shall provide a basic bank account to every family, which till now, has no bank account.
+Prime Minister Sri NarendraModilaunched the national mission on financial inclusion named as PradhanMantriJhanDhanYojana(PMJDY) on 28th August 2014.
+The PMJDY shall provide a basic bank account to every family, which till now, has no bank account.
 It is a no frill account, which can be opened by producing the minimum KYC details with photo.
 This scheme aims to provide security to those families who cannot afford direct insurance.
-In Kallianpur village, 3138 JhanDhan accounts have been opened in syndicate bank branch as on 31st October 2015 but 1800 accounts show zero balanceto their credit and the bank has sent intimation to all those having zero balance in their JhanDhan accounts, but many of intimations get returned to the bank because of incorrect address given by them.
-Many people have opened their bank account under this Yojanawith the presumption opened their second overdraft.
-Because of financial illiteracy they have blindly opened their bank account and they are not at all open ating their accounts.
-There are a few people in this village they still do not have bank accounts.
-The branch and Panchayat have not undertaken any programme to attract those unbanked people.
-Eventhough taken any programment oned in the guidelines of this Yojanathat a person already having bank account need not open one more account, many of the existing customers have opened these accounts resulting in haiding of multiple accounts by these individuals, 3138 accounts are opened in this branch during than Dhancompaign and it was difficult for the bank to deliver the passbook and Rupay Cards.
+In Kallianpur village, 3138 JhanDhan accounts have been opened in syndicate bank branch as on 31\ October 2015 but 1800 accounts show zero balanceto their credit and the bank has sent intimation to all those having zero balance in their JhanDhan accounts, but many of intimations get returned to the bank because of incorrect address given by them.
+Many people have opened their bank account under this Yojanawith the presumption opened their can't 2000 overdraft.
+Because of financial diliteracy they have blindly opened their bank account and they are not at all operating their accounts.
+There are a few people in this village they still do and their accounts.
+The branch and Panchayat have not under-not have bank accounts. taken any programme to attract those unbanked people.
+Eventhough it was clearly mentioned in the guidelines of this Yojanathat a person already having bank account need not open one more account, many folume-S, Issue-10, Or of the existing customers have opened these accounts resulting in holding of multiple accounts by these individuals.
+3138 accounts are opened in this branch during thanDhancompaign and it was difficult for the bank to deliver the passbook and Rupay Cards.
 People had wrong assumption that everybody will get overdraft facility without interest but when they came to know the facts many did not turn up to collect passbook and Rupay card.
 Even though the passbook and card have been delivered to customers, the operations in these accounts are not satisfactory.
-In fact, many have not yet started operating these accounts at all.
+In fact, many have not yet started operating these accounts at all,